"Welcome to your newest addiction!"

 A. Maybe...It all depends on how many natural lashes you have.
 If you have 20 natural lashes you get 20 extensions.
 We can change the thickness, length, and curl to some degree.
 We won't cake a bunch on top of each other like some salons out there.
 That looks good for about a week, but then your natural lashes will take a beating underneath from the weight and the amount of glue.
 We make sure to cover every lash to give you the fullest look possible.
 We also have some techniques to give you a fuller look if you are a good candidate.

 Q. What if I don't want them anymore?

-A. too bad you are stuck with them...Just kidding!
-We have a mild cream that is gently placed on your extensions that removes the bond and they slip right off.
+A. Too bad you are stuck with them...Just kidding!
+We have a gentle cream that is placed on your extensions that removes the bond and they slip right off.